-- 2 Perform one of the following actions: - or to [ID Entry] and press the Menu Select button directly below Edit to enter ID.
-A blinking cursor appears on the screen.
-Use the keypad to type or edit a user name.
-Press the Menu Select button directly below 0k to submit. - ▲ or to scroll through the list of predefined user names.
-Press the Menu Select button directly below Sel to select the predefined user name. - Press and hold for to scroll through the list of predefined user names at a fast scroll rate.
-Press the Menu Select button directly below Sel to select the predefined user name.
+2 Perform one of the following actions:

+- a or to scroll through the list of predefined user names.
+Press the Menu Select button directly below Logn to select the predefined username. - Press and hold or to scroll through the list of predefined user names at a fast scroll rate.
+Press the Menu Select button directly below Logn to select the predefined user name.